knorrie/network-examples/bgp-intro/README.md

         neighbor 2001:db8:40::3 as 64080;
     }

+Using the same AS number for the local and neighbor address simply tells BIRD that we're dealing with an iBGP connection.

 Do a `birdc6 configure` in `R1` and `R3`, and look at the result on `R1`:

     root@R1:/# birdc6 show route protocol ibgp_r3